It’s no secret that one of the most common problems seen on web pages is a slow load time.

 Benefits Of Image Optimisation

-You may have heard from many people that optimising images is a must for maintaining a good web page.
+You may have heard from many people that optimising images is essential for maintaining a good web page.
 But what exactly are the benefits of spending hours on this extra step?
 Here, we will list some of the advantages of optimised images that you will notice soon after implementing the techniques for your web page.

 1. Improved Page Load Speed